 If your income is reduced while you’re off work sick, you might be able to claim benefits.

-What you claim will depend on where you live.
 You should first check if you're eligible for Universal Credit.

 If you're not eligible for Universal Credit, you can use a benefits checker to check what you might be entitled to.